Rust, AWS Lambda, and too many Office quotes

 • Setup an Lambda function using the zip file as the source executable

-• Setup an API Gateway instance that proxies request through to our Lambda function
+• Setup an API Gateway instance that proxies requests through to our Lambda function

-I like to think of Terraform as a recipe for what our AWS infrastructure, while also having the ability to plan and apply those infrastructure changes for us, saving us an uncountable amount of mouse clicks navigating through the AWS console.
+I like to think of Terraform as a recipe for what our AWS infrastructure should look like, while also having the ability to plan and apply those infrastructure changes for us, saving us an uncountable amount of mouse clicks navigating through the AWS console.

 An example piece of TF configuration might look like: